-It's communicating your boundaries clearly and playfully while leaving all that aggressive assertiveness behind.
-It's a balance of expressing your emotions, appreciating him, and giving hope.
-You've inspired admiration instead of repellency.
+It's communicating your boundaries clearly and playfully while leaving all that aggressiveness behind.
+It's a balance of expressing your emotions and boundaries, appreciating him, and giving hope.

 How does this look in situations outside of dating?
 Like, say, peer pressure?

-Assume the best intentions out of the receiver, reassure they are not to blame for how they feel.
+Assume the best intentions out of the other person, reassure they are not to blame for how they feel.

 Express your feelings, or what you want for them.

 Assure them afterward again, and perhaps offer a solution.

 Let's say your two friends get into a fight, and one of them tries to suck you into the mess.
 She tries to convince you to post something slanderous about the ex-friend on social media.
 (If that example was oddly specific, that's because I went through that not too long ago, and it was definitely an awkward situation!)